Monday’s top high school sports performers

 #ReadLocal

-In the Panther’s 10-0 season opening victory over Mater Dei on Monday night at the Metro Cup hosted by Freeburg, junior Sidney Christopher and sophomore Aubrey Mister scored three goals apiece.
+In the Panthers’ 10-0 season opening victory over Mater Dei at the Metro Cup hosted by Freeburg, junior Sidney Christopher and sophomore Aubrey Mister scored three goals apiece.

 Haley Glover, Columbia